tigertop/arkoc.github.io/_posts/2016-10-11-IdentityServer3-with-custom-grant-flow-and-windows-authentication.md

 ![Token Validation](http://i.imgur.com/VcTNGU4.png)

-Now we have validated (trusted) token, now we should get `NameIdentifier` claim aka 'sub'.
-It includes Unique Identifier of the user in Windows (active directory).
-It will be our `ProviderId` in `IdentityServer`.
+Now we have validated (trusted) token.
+Next step is to get unique identifier of user.
+It is stored in `NameIdentifier` claim.

 ![Getting NameIdentifier token](http://i.imgur.com/mgVeOoT.png)

-Now we have everything to authenticate a user in IdentityServer Side and return a result to the client.
+Everything ready to authenticate the user in `IdentityServer3` and issue token to the client.

 ![User Authentication](http://i.imgur.com/AVO9rLM.png)